yshome-hb/WiringPi-HAI/documentation/english/functions.md

 ### digitalRead

-Reads the value of one GPIO-Pin.
+Reads the value of the given GPIO-Pin.
+It will be `HIGH` or `LOW` (1 or 0) depending on the logic level at the pin.

 ```C
 int digitalRead(int pin);